CodeArena-SJCIT/SJCIT-CPS/README.md

 </div>

 # Important Information
 `The build folder is essential for deploying the code to the production url i.e. sjcit-cps.web.app as in the firebase init command the deploy folder has been selected as the build.
-So remove the build folder from your .gitignore files if it is there for your commits!`
+So remove the build folder from your .gitignore files if it is there for your commits!!`

 #### Example of your .gitignore file, and how it should be modified.